-Try to find something where the actors who went through the horrible things in the movie are laughing and joking with each other (preferably with the monster or ghost, or killer, if there was one), because laughter and humor instills a sense of deep comfort in our minds.
+Try to find something where the actors who went through the horrible things in the movie are laughing and joking with each other (preferably with the monster or ghost if there was one), because laughter and humor instills a sense of deep comfort in our minds.

 To sleep after seeing a horror movie that has left you a little shook up, watch something really funny so that you have the opportunity to laugh off the nervous energy and redirect your spirits towards something more positive so you can sleep.